makrai/notes/keenan87-sem-case-theory.md

 1987

-* semantic case as a way of extending the interpretation of NPs in simple contexts to more complex ones.
-The
+* semantic case as a way of extending the interpretation of NPs in simple contexts to more complex ones
-* idea is developed from the treatment of scope in van Benthem (1986) and contrasts in interesting ways with the treatment of the same phenomena in Montague (1973) and Keenan & Faltz (1985).
+* idea is developed from the treatment of scope in van Benthem (1986) and contrasts in interesting ways with the treatment of the same phenomena in Montague (1973) and Keenan & Faltz (1985)

 # 1. NOTATION AND LIMITATIONS OF THE PRESENT STUDY